Today we find out the main points in the properties of these components and clearly demonstrate their differences.

 After some manipulation of the layer, we get the following picture:

-Produce the exact same actions as before: remove the opacity on 50% layers with the text.
+Produce the exact same actions as before: remove the transparency to 50% for the text layer.

 The result is all the same picture: the text, changed the opacity.
 And now on to the changes of the fill at the same 50% and watch the impact of this effect on the overall look.